zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 - Analyse duration & frequency of calls and link it with the associated topics.

 ### TEAM REFLECTION
-- Finding an appropriate dataset is crucial for the analysis.
-- Conversion of the raw data into a ready to use dataset is a big task.
-- Spend a lot of time on EDA.
-- Try several different models.
+The project has been no less than an adventure.
+Our top learnings and reflections are enumerated here.
+First and foremost, finding an appropriate dataset is crucial for the analysis.
+Secondly, conversion of the raw data into a ready to use dataset is a big task.
+Spend a lot of time on EDA.
+Lastly, try several different models.
 Real-life data may be noisy and may not give the expected results in one go.

 ### ACKNOWLEDGMENTS
-- We would like to thank Dr. Karen Chen for her constant support, advice and feedback.
-- We would like to thank Dr. Vandana Janeja for the problem statement.
-- We would like to thank the IEMOCAP team for providing us the dataset.
+We would like to thank Dr. Karen Chen for her constant support, advice and feedback.
+We would also like to thank Dr. Vandana Janeja for suggesting the problem statement.
+Last but not the least, we would like to thank the IEMOCAP team for providing us the dataset to us, very promptly.